 Kalkan is situated at the heart of what was ancient Lycia.
 Colonised by the Lycians in ancient times, Kalkan and surrounding areas are peppered with sites of archeological and historical prominence most notably the ancient capital at Xanthos which includes an acropolis.
 Holidaymakers with a passing interest in ancient history or simply looking for a good day out will find plenty of options in and around Kalkan.

 The "official" tourist season in this part of Turkey is May to October.
-For many, the best months to visit Kalkan are in Spring (mid-April to late June) or late summer/early autumn (September to October) to avoid the mid-Summer temperature peaks when daily highs can reach 35 degrees or more... if you like it hot, that's the time to come!
-Even in late September, average daily highs of 25 degrees or more can be expected.
+For many, the best months to visit Kalkan are Spring and early Summer (mid-April to late June) or late Summer and early Autumn (September to October) to avoid the searing midsummer temperatures.
+During July and August, daily highs can reach 35 degrees or more... if you like it hot, that's the time to come!
+Even in late September, however, average daily highs of 25 degrees or more can be expected.
 Don't worry though - air conditioning is standard equipment in holiday accommodation here!

-The closest airport to Kalkan is Dalaman International, around 80 miles from Kalkan taking roughly an 1hr 30mins by car.
+The closest airport to Kalkan is Dalaman International, around 80 miles from Kalkan taking roughly 90 mins by car.
 While various bus options are available, the best and most hassle free way to get to your Kalkan villa is by taxi.
-Taxis from Dalaman cost around £55.
-There is little variation between drivers, so expect to pay a standard rate.
+Taxis from Dalaman cost around £55 return.
+There is little variation between drivers, so expect to pay a fairly standard rate.
 The advantage of taxi over bus is a door to door service.
 You can fly to Dalaman from most European countries and route options continue to expand.